🌿 Looking for a relaxed space to talk about your menopause experience?

 • De-mystify some topics around menopause

-• Provide self-help information and links to trusted websites/apps
+• Provide self help information and links to trusted websites/apps

-• Encourage self-care
+• Encourage self care

-Date Book Here
+Date Time Book Here

 Try the below steps...